AstraZeneca: Germany, other European countries to resume use of vaccine | DW | 18.03.2021

 Spain will reintroduce AstraZeneca vaccinations on Wednesday, but will exclude some demographic groups to minimize health risks.

-Lithuania will resume using the AstraZeneca jab on Friday, according to Health Minister Arunas Dulkys said.
+Lithuania will resume using the AstraZeneca jab on Friday, according to Health Minister Arunas Dulkys.
 Dulkys will join Lithuania's president, prime minister and parliamentary speaker on Monday in getting the AstraZeneca vaccine.

 Norway and Sweden will keep the AstraZeneca vaccine suspended as their public health bodies assess the situation.